 Three arrow group using fixed blades at 100 yards.

 It is really important to shoot your broadhead setup to all distances you plan on hunting at.
-Know your limit and stay within it! this cannot be stressed enough.
-You can’t make something out of nothing when Bowhunting, so practice to at least the maximum distance you plan to hunt at.
-If possible practice further to give you confidence or show your practical limitations.
+Know your limit and stay within it!
+This cannot be stressed enough.
+You can’t make something out of nothing when bowhunting, so practice to at least the maximum distance you plan to hunt at.
+If possible practice farther to give you confidence or show your practical limitations.
 Also practice from a variety of field positions like kneeling or sitting, to again get used to shooting from odd positions.
-Quite often in the moment of truth we aren’t standing perfectly upright with perfect form and we need to know these things before we are put in that position on the hunt of a lifetime.
+Quite often in the moment of truth we aren’t standing perfectly upright with perfect form, and we need to know these things before we are put in that position on the hunt of a lifetime.

 These steps are just part of trying to broad head tune.
 Other steps such as: